The Japanese Odyssey is an endurance cycling event.

 One stage

-You have 12 days (288 h) to cross the fifteen mandatory checkpoints and segments, and then reach Hachinohe.
+You have 12 days (288 h) to cross the 15 mandatory checkpoints and segments, and then reach Hachinohe.

 How to manage it is up to you.
 You decide when, where and how long to stop off.